 There are exceptions to every rule.
 Crazy things happen.
 We deal with human beings that at times will act illogically and outside our expectations.
 There is a lunatic fringe element contained in any group of people we prospect and any system we use.

-However, the vast majority of your results will be generated as a result of proper and consistent use of your call process.
-Eighty percent or more of results will spill out of the implementation of your core process.
+However, you get a huge boost in results when you are consistent with your call process.
+Assuming you are laser targeted on the highest probability list, eighty percent or more of results will spill out of the consistent implementation of your core process.
 Less than 20% of results will be generated by exceptions to the rule, randomness, shit luck, serendipity, or the lunatic fringe.

 There is a strong temptation to rationalize why on any individual call or with any individual record why you can vary from your core process.
 Fight this.